FoRTu/PeerTracker-Munin/README.md

 After **[downloading the plugin][3]**, the **installation** is simple You have to **copy** the file **PeerTracker.sh** to the  Munin plugins folder.
 This folder is **/etc/munin/plugins**:

     # cp  PeerTrackr.sh  /etc/munin/plugins/

+Now edit the copied file to fill the necessary configuration data:

+    # Mysql Database host
+    HOST="localhost"

+    # MySQL Database name
+    DATABASE="MySQL_peertrackerDB"

+    # MySQL user PeerTrackr used to connect to the database
+    USER="MySQL_user_peertracker"

+    # MySQL user password
+    PASSWD="MySQL_user_password"

-Once copied you have to **restart the Munin daemon**.
+Once copied and edited, you have to **restart the Munin daemon**.
 According to the operating system you have, you can restart the daemon differently.
 For example in **Debian** and **Ubuntu** you can do this in two ways:

     # service munin-node restart